RobKenis/reinvent-2019-blog/source/_posts/automate-everything.md

 date: 2019-12-03 09:35:50
 tags:
 ---
-Automatin is key, wether you are provisioning your infrastructure or deploying your application.
+Automating is key, wether you are provisioning your infrastructure or deploying your application.
 Save yourself the hassle of clicking in the AWS console for hours and hours.
 In this session, the benefits of [CloudFormation](https://aws.amazon.com/cloudformation/) and [Service Catalog](https://aws.amazon.com/servicecatalog/) are pointed out once again.

-## Why automate ?
+## Why automate?
 Build fast, fail fast.
 Manual steps are mad slow.

-## What to automate ?
+## What to automate?
 ### Enable
 > It's always a day one.
 A new team, a new workload, a new developer...